MSecurity0/Random-Password-Generator/README.md

 # :computer: &nbsp; Features &nbsp; :computer:

-The Random Password Generator Tool is an open-source password generator framework designed for gentaring strong passwords.
-RPGTool has a number of custom passwords characters that allow you to generate up to 100 password(s).
+* The Random Password Generator Tool is an open-source password generator framework designed for gentaring strong passwords.
+* RPGTool has a number of custom passwords characters that allow you to generate up to 100 password(s).
+* Check complexity Based on the entropy score

+# ➕ EntropyScore 🟰
+* E = log_2⁡〖(𝑅^𝐿)〗

 ## Supported platforms